ctrl-exec - Installation and Operations

 sudo ./install.sh --run-tests # run test suite from source directory

 --run-tests may be combined with a role flag to run tests after installation, or used alone to test without installing.
+The installer checks all dependencies before making any changes and prints the exact package command if any are missing.
+(Unlike the packages, the dispatcher's API server is a separate --api role here.)

 Installed paths

-/usr/local/lib/ctrl-exec/ Perl library modules
+/usr/local/lib/ctrl-exec/ Perl library (packages: /usr/share/perl5/Exec)

-/etc/ctrl-exec/ ctrl-exec config, CA material, auth hook
+/etc/ctrl-exec/ dispatcher config, CA material, auth hook

-/etc/ctrl-exec-agent/ Agent config and certs
+/etc/ctrl-exec-agent/ agent config and certs

-/opt/ctrl-exec-scripts/ Managed scripts on agent hosts
+/opt/ctrl-exec-scripts/ managed scripts on agent hosts

-/var/lib/ctrl-exec/pairing/ Pending pairing requests
+/var/lib/ctrl-exec/pairing/ pending pairing requests

-/var/lib/ctrl-exec/agents/ Agent registry
+/var/lib/ctrl-exec/agents/ agent registry

-/var/lib/ctrl-exec/locks/ Concurrency lock files (transient)
+/var/lib/ctrl-exec/locks/ concurrency lock files (transient)

 ctrl-exec group

-The installer creates a ctrl-exec system group.
+Both methods create a ctrl-exec system group.
 Add yourself to it for CLI access without sudo:

 sudo usermod -aG ctrl-exec $USER